 Variations and Extensions

 - Use words with four or more sounds

-The small objects used in this activity are also used in other language activities.
-It can be nice to have a large collection of these and then swap them out from time to time.
+The small objects that can be used in this activity are also used in other language activities.
+Some teacher choose to have a large collection of these and then swap them out from time to time.

 See the page on Miniature Objects for more information on putting together a collection of objects for this activity.

 In a homeschool environment you can often get by with just gathering up items from around the house and skip the collection of miniature objects altogether (spoon, pot, phone, can, pen, coat, hat, shirt, etc.).

 See the Make Your Own section of the Miniature Objects page for information on how to make these objects.